rubensworks/PhD-Thesis/content/generating/methodology.md

 **Cleanup**
 The final cleanup step will make sure that the number of stops that are connected by only one edge are reduced.
-In real train networks, the majority of stations are connected with at least more than one other stations.
+In real train networks, the majority of stations are connected with at least more than one other station.
 The two earlier generation steps however generate a significant number of *loose stops*, which are connected with only a single other stop with a direct edge.
 In this step, these loose stops are identified, and an attempt is made to connect them to other nearby stops as shown in [](#generating_alg:methodology:loosestops).
 For each loose stop, this is done by first identifying the direction of the single edge of the loose stop on line 18.
-This direction is scaled by the radius in which to look for stops, and defines the stepsize for the loop the starts on line 20.
+This direction is scaled by the radius in which to look for stops, and defines the stepsize for the loop that starts on line 20.
-This loop starts from the loose stop and iteratively moves the search position in the defined direction, until it finds a random stop in the radius, or the search distance exceeds the average distance of between the stops in the neighbourhood of this loose stop.
+This loop starts from the loose stop and iteratively moves the search position in the defined direction, until it finds a random stop in the radius, or the search distance exceeds the average distance between the stops in the neighbourhood of this loose stop.
 This random stop from line 22 can be determined by finding all stations that have a distance to the search point that is below the radius, and picking a random stop from this collection.
 If such a stop is found, an edge is added from our loose stop to this stop.